 eV_um_scale (Python) or

-eV-um-scale (Scheme) must be rescaled by multiplying by whatever the unit distance is, in units of µm.
+eV-um-scale (Scheme) must be scaled by multiplying by whatever the unit distance is, in units of µm.
 For example, if the unit distance is 100 nm, this would require adding the line

 To import the library into a Python script requires adding the following lines: